jnsangalang/c03-24-code-solutions/typescript-async-await/typescript-async-await-quiz-notes.md

 try is used to contain statements where exceptions can occur. catch block contains statements that specify what to do if an exception is throw in the try block

-throw, new Error.
+throw an exception, new Error.

 - What happens if you forget to use `await` on a Promise?
 In that case, what happens to the Promise rejection?

-Promise is rejected
+Promise will continue to run asynchronously, but no pause.

-it'll return an unhandled Promise error
+it'll return an unhandled Promise error; catch block will not be executed.

 - Which style of asynchronous programming do you prefer — callbacks, `Promise.then`, or `async/await`?
 Why?

+async/await, easier to write out.

 ## Notes